 Our social communication groups are led by a licensed and ASHA certified speech/language pathologist utilizing a variety of approaches.
-Our groups promote Social Thinking® and executive functioning skills in the context of connecting with peers in a safe, comfortable environment and fun environment.
+Our groups promote Social Thinking®, The Zones of Regulation® and executive functioning skills in the context of connecting with peers in a safe, comfortable environment and fun environment.
 All groups are formed given a formal and/or informal intake process.

 Groups are formed based on the following: